 Trail turns off to the north of ridge and descend steeply to Aurn River at 620 m. trek continues crossing dubious-looking suspension bridge which ascends same range of ascends along the exposed rocky farming field of Pachowk.
 Ascend continue about 1000 m through dense forest, eventually brings to beautiful camp site Seduwa.
-Here is large flat camping lawn righ above the check point of Makalu Barun National park check point.
+Here is large flat camping lawn right above the check point of Makalu Barun National park check point.
 Num village can be clearly seen in front of Camp site laying on long green agricultural hill.
-Overnight stay in camp
+Overnight stay in camp.

 Day 06:Seduwa – Tashi Gaun (2057m/6749ft) -4-5 hrs trek

-We climb a ridge passing mani wall and climb gently northward through rice terrace to the village Manigaun.
+We climb a ridge passing Mani wall and climb gently northward through rice terrace to the village Manigaun.
 A short day's trek, climbing and then contouring beautiful village and wilderness forest around to the last settlement on the walk-in, at Tashigaon.
 Overnight stay in camp.